dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </dependency>
 ```

-Now we are going to create the `application.properties` file that Spring Boot uses to configure *HSQLDB* connection `String`, and *Spring Data* to disable the auto-create feature of *Hibernate*.
+Now we are going to create the `application.properties` file, that Spring Boot uses, to configure *HSQLDB* connection `String`, and *Spring Data* to disable the auto-create feature of *Hibernate*.
 Note that *Hibernate* is a transitive dependency of *Spring Data*, and by default it reads classes annotated with *Entity* and tries to create tables for them.
 But, as mentioned before, in our application we are going to use [Flyway](https://flywaydb.org/).
 The `application.properties` file must be created in the `src/main/webapp/` folder with the following content:

 ```bash
 spring.datasource.url=jdbc:hsqldb:file:data/products
 spring.jpa.hibernate.ddl-auto=none
 ```

 The first property configures *HSQLDB* to persist data in the `data` folder of the root directory of our application, and the second one is the property that disables the *Hibernate* auto-create feature.
-Since we have disabled this feature, we now need to create a Flyway script to create the `product` table.
+Since we have disabled this feature, we now need to add a Flyway script to create the `product` table.
 Let's do that by creating a file called `V1__products.sql` in the `src/main/resources/db/migration/` folder.
 This file will contain the following script:

 ```sql
 create table product (